haraldvinje/rekognition-demo/README.md

 This project is a demonstration of how you can easily use AWS Rekogntition for content moderation in your React Web App.
 In this example, the Web App is granted AWS access through [AWS Amplify](https://aws.amazon.com/amplify/getting-started/).
 The [AWS Rekogntition](https://aws.amazon.com/rekognition/) service is used through the [aws-sdk node package](https://www.npmjs.com/package/aws-sdk).

-## How to run
+## How to run locally

 You'll need an AWS profile and programmatic access to your account from your local machine to run this locally.
+Your user should have read and write access to S3, AWS Rekognition and AWS Amplify.
 To set up access to AWS amplify, follow [this](https://docs.amplify.aws/start/q/integration/react/) tutorial, but only add [ Storage ](https://docs.amplify.aws/lib/storage/getting-started/q/platform/js/#configure-your-application).

 You will need to run Node 14.
 Later versions seem to cause problems.
-Consider managing Node version using [NVM](https://github.com/nvm-sh/nvm).
+Consider managing Node versions using [NVM](https://github.com/nvm-sh/nvm).

 To start the app, run `npm install` and then `npm run start`.